rbtech/gulp-strip-module/README.md

 License
 -------

-React-Flux is licensed under the MIT license.
+gulp-strip-module is licensed under the MIT license.

 > The MIT License (MIT)
 >